Steady-state spectrum of Kelvin waves on a quantized vortex at finite temperatures: Method

 \section{Method}

 To obtain and accurately determine the steady state energy spectrum one should be able to simulate a large range of scales.
 Even nowadays this is quite difficult when we have a large vortex tangle with hundreds of vortices.
-For a steady state one should additionally prepare a drive, that typically works on large scales, and dissipation that is strongest at smallest scales.
-Since we are more interested in the Kelvin cascade, we simplify the situation here and consider only a single vortex by having a configuration that is similar to Refs. [\onlinecite{VinenPRL2003,KS2005prl,KS2010prbsub}].
-However, we damp the smallest scales by including the mutual friction.
-To drive the Kelvin waves we force the endpoints of the vortex to move sinusoidally perpendicularly to the direction of the unperturbed straight vortex, i.e. $x$ = $x_0\sin(\omega t)$, $y=0$, for points $z=0,L$.
-We still assume periodic b.c. along the $z$-direction.
-This corresponds to a period grid of pinning points moving coherently, which somewhat reminds an oscillating grid where a vortex extends over several grid holes.
-Pinning points are considered to be small.
-The frequency of the oscillation is adjusted to be close the resonance frequency of the Kelvin wave, given by
+To obtain a steady state, one should additionally prepare a drive, that typically works on large scales, and dissipation that is strongest at smallest scales.
+Since we are interested in the Kelvin cascade, we simplify the situation and consider only a single vortex in a configuration similar to that in Refs.~[\onlinecite{VinenPRL2003,KS2005prl,KS2010prbsub}].
+Instead of simply removing the smallest scales, we damp the smallest scales by including mutual friction.
+To drive the Kelvin waves we force the end points of the vortex to move sinusoidally perpendicular to the direction of the unperturbed straight vortex, i.e. $x$ = $x_0\sin(\omega t)$, $y=0$, for points $z=0,L_z$.
+We still assume periodic boundary conditions (b.c.) along the $z$-direction.
+This corresponds to a periodic grid of pinning points moving coherently, which is somewhat reminiscent of an oscillating grid where a vortex extends over several grid holes.
+The pinning points are considered to be small.
+The frequency of oscillation, $\omega$, is adjusted to be close to the resonance frequency of the Kelvin wave, which for wave vector $k_m$ is given by \cite{Kelvin}